Image

 Easy Action Tip: For great-tasting plant-based recipes and tips, check out Meatless Mondays

-The Plan is making a difference.
+San Francisco is making a difference.

-Here are just a few recent statistics:
+San Francisco is a leader on climate action.
+Here are a few recent statistics:

 36%